Supporting Arts + Culture: A Business Case for Community Investment

 According to many local business experts, the answer is YES.

 Attend the inaugural B:CIVIC Academy on Thursday, May 14th to learn the ways in which working with nonprofits can strengthen a strategic business plan.

 FEATURED BUSINESS-NONPROFIT PARTNERSHIP PANELISTS

 Dr. Caitlin Lindquist

 Suncor Energy’s vision is to be trusted stewards of valuable natural resources.
 Guided by our values, we will lead the way to deliver economic prosperity, improved social well-being and a healthy environment for today and tomorrow.

 The purpose of the B:CIVIC Academy series is to provide B:CIVIC members and other leaders from the business community with the business case for a community investment strategy around a specific issue area.
 Academies are organized and executed by the Academy Subcommittee of B:CIVIC’s Program Committee.
 The representatives who planned this Academy are: Christina Frantz – Great-West Financial, Brandy Radey – Suncor Energy, Douglas Smooke – Renaissance Wealth Management, Emily Holleran – dovetail solutions, Shanda Vangas – QEP Resources and Cori Streetman – Barefoot PR.

-Business Committed to Investing and Volunteering in the Community (B:CIVIC) is a not-for-profit membership organization established in 2014 to promote and advance Colorado business philanthropy and community involvement.
+B:CIVIC is a not-for-profit membership organization established in 2014 to promote and advance Colorado business philanthropy and community involvement.
 It enables businesses of all sizes to learn and share various ways to give back that are meaningful to employees, impactful to the community and positive for a company’s bottom line.
 Members participate in business development events, networking opportunities and educational resources and enjoy belonging to an organization that is dedicated to Colorado communities.
 Learn more at www.bcivic.org.

 Founding Board Members